arne-fuchs/IOTA-Documentation/hornet/README.md

 git clone https://github.com/iotaledger/inx-dashboard.git
 ```

-From the root directory of the repo and call
+Go to the root directory of the repo and call
 ```bash
 ./scripts/build.sh
 ```